Hingham Asset & Debt Division Attorneys

 Whether you and your spouse are facing a contested divorce or mediation, our asset and debt division attorney in Hingham or Newton can assist you.
 We work with other professionals when necessary to assist with the equitable distribution process, such as accountants and other individuals who can help with valuating your property and dealing with records.
 If you choose to seek an out of court settlement, we can guide you through the mediation process.

 Would you like to learn about how our firm can assist you with your South Shore property division concerns?
-Schedule a consultation by calling us today at (781) 304-4001.
+Schedule a consultation by contacting us online or calling at (781) 304-4001.

 Over 50 Years of Combined Experience Meet Our Team